-Despite the fact that the Nordic countries are often seen as ideal in practically every global ranking of quality of life and social equality, the number of drug-related deaths in these countries are among the highest in Europe.
-The Nordic countries are, however, far behind the United States in the number of fatal drug overdoses.
-Various measures to reduce drug-related harms have been introduced.
-Still hundreds of people die every year of fatal drug overdose.
+Nordic Alcohol Policy Report is beginning to broaden its scope by adding chapters also on different drugs.
+Although the Nordic countries are often seen as ideal in practically every global ranking of quality of life and social equality, the number of drug-related deaths in these countries is among the highest in Europe.
+Together with Baltic countries.

 EMCDDA - Overdose deaths, TRENDS

 Sweden: In 2016 Sweden updated data since 2001 in order to include T40.4 cases.

 National definitions usually refer to acute deaths directly related to drug consumption ("overdoses", "poisonings" or "drug-induced").
 Note that, in a few countries, the figures might include also a limited number of cases of deaths indirectly related to drug use (e.g. accidents with positive toxicology).
 Note in addition that in some countries, statistics published at national level may differ from those presented here, owing to differences of case definition used at national level.

 Comparisons between countries must be made with caution, because mortality rates and trends are influenced by factors such as practices of reporting, recording information and coding overdose cases that may vary across countries and time.